dfbello/go-health-api/README.md

 ## CI

-The ```.github/workflows/ci.yaml``` is a simple CI worflow that runs tests on the code everytime a push is made to the main branch.
+The `.github/workflows/ci.yaml` is a simple CI workflow that runs tests on the code, if tests pass, builds and tags the Docker image with the commit SHA and pushes it to DockerHub everytime a push is made to the main branch.